Disabilities Initiatives Committee

 Accommodations for non-students.

-One particular GSU group deserving credit for this mission is the Disability Initiatives Committee.
+One particular Georiga State group deserving credit for this mission is the Disability Initiatives Committee.
 In the spring of 2012, Provost Palm demonstrated her commitment and support for the work of this group by appointing the first Faculty Associate on Disabilities for the campus.
 Dr. Judith Emerson leads this passionate group’s work toward implementation of the Disability Strategic Plan which addresses facility access, web-based accessibility, dissemination of critical information and centralization of communication regarding disability issues.

 According to Barbara Raimondo, Legislative Coordinator for the National Association of the Deaf, ASL is the 4th most commonly taught language on college campuses in the U.S. There are well in excess of 40 states whose bills, laws, or resolutions acknowledge ASL as a language, including Georgia’s own Senate Bill 170.
 In the state of Georgia, the Professional Standards Commission offers certification for teachers of American Sign Language, which is why it is so important for institutions of higher education in our state to accept ASL for foreign, second, or new language credit.